-You won't have to pay towards care at home if your income is below the national minimum income level plus 25% and wages from paid work do not count although money from company pensions will.
+You won't have to pay towards care at home if your income is below the national minimum income.
+Wages from paid work do not count although money from company pensions will.
 For those moving into a care home half of a personal pension may be given to a spouse and a Personal Expense Allowance is allowed.

 It is an individual care need that is being assessed and therefore their ability to contribute towards any cost.
-Jointly held savings will be halved